OfekRainish/OfekRainish_notebook/_posts/2025-12-22-qPCR Primer Calibration and Efficiency Testing.md

 - Reverse primer
 - Nuclease-free water

+Note: the final concentration of the primers in the well should be 0.2µM. this means that the concentration in the tube should be 2µM (since it goes into a 10µL reaction tube).
+Therefore, if starting from a 100µM primer concentration (original tube), we have to fitst dilute x50 to get to 2µM.

 Each qPCR reaction well contained a total volume of **10 µL**, composed of:

 | Component          | Volume per well (µL) |